 The business alliance agreement between SymBio and Eisai Co., Ltd. under which Eisai acts as a sales agent expires in December 2020.
-The company plans to transition to its in-house sales organization in January 2021.
+The company plans to transition to its in-house sales organization for domestic sales of Treakisym® in January 2021.
 This should facilitate a move into the black from FY12/21 and ongoing profit growth thereafter and lay the groundwork for future business development.